 All relationships are a dynamic between two people, and we can focus on improving our own side.
 So avoid thinking in terms of “I’m right, he needs fixing” and focus on what you might be doing to contribute, and could do to improve things.
 Recognise that neither of you chose your emotional patterns—you both adapted to your early environments and learned how to survive - treat yourselves and each other with compassion.
 And in any relationship, push-pull dynamics are just very common - it's natural that as one person moves away the other moves towards and vice versa.
 Recognise that this is a team game - its partially you and partially them, but that you can only focus on working on yourself.
 If even one person takes responsibility for a shift it can have a huge impact on a relationship dynamic.
 Lots of people aren't aware of how or why they behave as they do, and so just victims to their repeating patterns.
 If you are it puts you at a huge advantage in relationships.

 Explore what your choice of a partner says about you.
 There’s usually a reason why we pick who we pick - gaining insight into this can help steer your existing relationship in a new direction or help you pick differently in the future.
-So instead of thinking about them, take a deep dive into what's going on and what you can do about your own patterns.
+Consider, when we choose a partner who has difficulty being close over those who are more emotionally available, we likely have intimacy issues of our own.
+Where avoidants avoid intimacy directly, we can escape by assigning the problem to our partner - there is a certain safety in seeking intimacy from someone who will have difficulty giving it to us.
+So instead of thinking about your partner, take a deep dive into what's going on and what you can do about your own patterns.
 For example, if we have elements of anxious attachment then until we develop our loving adult who can define our own worth and take emotional responsibility for our own feelings, our needs will feel a bottomless pit.
 No matter how much time and attention our partner gives us, it will never be enough.
-But by each taking responsibility and committing to self-work we can free ourselves and our partner from cycles of unhappiness and blame, and transform relationship codependence or independence into loving interdependence.
+But by each taking responsibility and committing to self-work we can free ourselves and our partner from cycles of unhappiness and blame, accept our mutual difficulties with true intimacy, and transform relationship codependence or independence into loving interdependence.

 So learn to spot when you become emotionally activated and how to break the cycle, and take responsibility for, read up on and work on your own attachment style and possible codependent behaviours (there are many books and online resources on codependency and transforming to secure patterns).
 When we understand what is behind our reactions they can become much less stressful and more in our control - if even one of us takes responsibility for changing our patterns this can bring huge changes to the relationship.
 Develop tools to self-soothe the feeling of anxiety you can get from avoidants.
 Although sometimes you'll need to ask for reassurance - and that's ok.
 Avoidants can make use feel we are asking too much too have needs - but remember you needs are valid.
 Learn also about your own boundaries, and what you are and aren't willing to put up with.
 And consider your own response in conflict, and brush up on your conflict management skills.